 seem to have the correct identification date, or and place (to fix

 - Your observations might be used for research by anybody in the world, so your observations add to the total knowledge for these species.

 - Your observations can be at the species level, but also at higher levels (Plants, Birds, Ciliate, etc.)

 - Each species observation has to have a date and geographic place (GPS location on a map).
-Locations can be open or obscured, but not hidden (contact the Leadership Team for advice on endangered species).
+Locations can be open or obscured, but not hidden (contact us for advice on endangered species).

 - Photos, when possible, are optional, but strongly encouraged as documentation of what you saw (we know, birds and some other animals are fast and furious, no photos needed for such things).
 It is easy to upload digital photos to iNaturalist either from your computer, or from your tablet/smartphone, or from a Flickr account.

-- If you want help with an identification you have to
+- If you want help with identification you have to

 have a photo and/or a sound recording of what you